singhsunny0712/final-year-project/README.md

 panademic Openboard
 Added Functionalities using Canvas & JavaScript library.
 This project will solve problems faced while keeping social distance in pandaemic situation.
-The idea here is to teach students through whiteboard but in virtual platform.
+The idea here is to teach students through whiteboard but in virtual platforms.